filesender/filesender/docs/v2.0/release/index.md

 Releases are numbered incrementally with a structure of MAJOR.PATCH naming, where MAJOR and PATCH are both numbers.
 Releases are made when there is functionality added, removed, changed, or fixed.
-Releases are cut from the GitHub `master` branch, which have squashed commits from the `development` branch.
+Releases are cut from the GitHub `master` branch.
+Updates from the `development` branch are squashed into a single commit and pushed up to github as a pull request to `master`.

 ## Source packages